distributed-system-analysis/pbench/agent/tool-scripts/README.md

   $
   $ pbench-end-tools
   $
-  $ # All data has been collected, run the all the post-processing locally.
+  $ # All data has been collected, run all the post-processing locally.
   $
   $ pbench-postprocess-tools
   $ pbench-postprocess-tools